gokuloverseeker/speech-recognition-project/README.md

-Speech Recognition Project: Because Talking to Machines is Now a Thing Welcome, to the wild world of speech recognition with the Whisper model!
+Speech Recognition Project: Because Talking to Machines is Now a Thing Welcome, brave soul, to the wild world of speech recognition with the Whisper model!
 This project is your ticket to transcribing audio files with a dash of sarcasm and a sprinkle of tech magic.
 Buckle up, because we’re about to make your computer listen to you—whether it wants to or not!
 🎉 What This Does

 Transcribes your audio files (e.g., .wav) into text with a fancy GUI-like upload feature.